masukomi/hey_2/README.md

 The interrupts by hour report is useful for helping to plan your day.
 In my case I should avoid meetings between 11 AM and 3 PM (1100-1500) because its the time when I most need to be available.
-Conversely, if there's something I _really_ need to focus on without interruptions I should be sure to make myself unavailable during those hours.
+Conversely, if there's something I _really_ need to focus on without interruptions I should be sure to let people know I'm unavailable during those hours.

 ```